Bedtime procrastination is a phenomenon where people unnecessarily delay going to bed, especially when they know that doing so is bad for them.

 Below, you will find a list of relevant anti-procrastination techniques that you can use.
 When choosing from them, try to find the ones that will help you deal with the specific causes of your bedtime procrastination.
 If you’re not sure what those causes are, consult the information in the previous section, and if you’re still unsure after that, then simply pick a few techniques that you think might help.

-Note that you will likely need to use more than one technique in order to avoid bedtime procrastination entirely, but that even just a few of them will likely help you reduce your bedtime procrastination substantially.
+Note that you will likely need to use more than one technique in order to avoid bedtime procrastination entirely, but that even just a few techniques will likely help you reduce your bedtime procrastination substantially.
 As such, don’t feel obligated to try all the techniques at once.
-Rather, focus on using a few key techniques and making gradual progress, until you feel comfortable enough to add new techniques if you feel that you need them.
+Rather, focus on using a few key techniques and making gradual progress, until you feel comfortable enough to add new techniques if you need them.

 Improve your bedtime habits:

 - Finish your obligations as early as reasonably possible before bedtime.
 For example, if you need to shower before going to bed, try to do this relatively early, rather than waiting until right before you should be going to bed, so that it won’t be a reason for delaying.
-This is especially important if the obligations in question are aversive in some way (e.g. because you find them boring or unpleasant), since this can make it more likely that you’ll postpone them, and that you’ll consequently procrastinate on going to bed.
+This is especially important if the obligations that you have are aversive (e.g., because you find them boring or unpleasant), since this can make it more likely that you’ll postpone them, and that you’ll consequently procrastinate on going to bed.
 Essentially, your goal in finishing your obligations early is to make it as easy and as painless as possible for you to go to bed once it’s time to do so.

 - Develop a consistent and calming bedtime routine.
-Having a consistent bedtime routine can help you signal to your body that it’s time to go to sleep, and can help you relax before bedtime.
+Having a consistent bedtime routine can help you signal to your body that it’s time to go to sleep, and can help you get in the right mindset for sleeping.
 This routine should be as simple, calming, and enjoyable as possible, to make sure that you stick to it consistently.

 - Add a time delay before procrastinating.
 If you find yourself about to engage in bedtime procrastination, try adding a time delay before you indulge your impulse to do so.
 For example, if you should be going to bed but are about to start a new episode of your favorite TV show instead, count until 30 before you allow yourself do so, to try and overcome your initial impulse to procrastinate.